 “This isn’t the first time we have worked with Aggregate Industries and Skanska, and given the efforts both organisations have gone to help us find a sustainable method of construction we can definitely see warm mix asphalt the number one choice for us when we specify asphalt for road maintenance in our city.”

 Aggregate Industries, said: “Warm mix asphalt is not a particularly new concept to the industry, however uptake has so far been relatively slow and we were noticing a lack of understanding of the potential benefits amongst Local Authorities in particular.
-As such, we have been working closely with Skanska to carry out trails of different warm mix asphalt products in a variety of settings, in particular with Cambridge County and Peterborough County Council.
+As such, we have been working closely with Skanska to carry out trails of different warm mix asphalt products in a variety of settings, in particular with Cambridgeshire County and Peterborough City Council.
 We are pleased to have seen these trails go well and that there is now a growing appreciation of the extended service life and whole life cost savings of warm mix asphalts – as well as the range of practical and environmental benefits.”

 In total, Aggregate Industries supplied 2,500 tonne of half-warm 10mm Superthin™ asphalt – designed to fulfil the requirements and deliver the performance of modern thin surfacing used in high and low speed heavily trafficked roads – and 1,000 tonne of half-warm 14mm Superflex® - an award winning range of polymer modified surface course materials for urban and rural areas that combines the properties of high fatigue resistance with excellent deformation resistance.

-Peterborough County Council
+Peterborough City Council and Cambridgeshire County Council

 This isn’t the first time we have worked with Aggregate Industries and Skanska, and given the efforts both organisations have gone to help us find a sustainable method of construction we can definitely see warm mix asphalt the number one choice for us when we specify asphalt for road maintenance in our city.